Finding a Top Financial Advisor Firm in Phoenix, Arizona

 Versant Capital Management, Inc.

-Versant Capital Management also has the highest account minimum of any firm on this list: $2 million.
-It’s the only firm on this list that serves a majority high-net-worth clients.
+Versant Capital Management, Inc. has the fourth most assets under management (AUM) on this list.
+The fee-only firm manages $909 million with 11 advisors on staff.
+What's more, Versant has one of the highest account minimums of any firm on this list: $2 million.
+It’s also one of the only firms on this list that serves a majority of high-net-worth clients.

 Versant Capital Management, Inc. Background

-Versant Capital Management was founded in 2004 by Tom Connelly, who has more than 30 years of experience in the financial industry.
+Tom Connelly, who has more than 30 years of experience in the financial industry, founded Versant Capital Management in 2004.
 Connelly remains the firm’s president and chief investment officer.

-Versant Capital Management is owned by two trusts: The Connelly Family Trust and The Elizabeth M. Shabaker Revocable Trust.
-Elizabeth Shabaker, who serves as a trustee for the latter trust, is a principal and chief operating officer at Versant Capital Management.
+Two trusts, The Connelly Family Trust and The Elizabeth M. Shabaker Revocable Trust, own Versant Capital Management.
+Elizabeth Shabaker, who serves as a trustee for the latter trust, is a principal and the chief executive officer at Versant Capital Management.

 The word “versant” means experienced or practiced.
 The firm derived its name from this word to reflect its primary goal, which is to act as well-versed and highly knowledgeable advisors to its clients.